-Test all GFCI receptacles monthly:
+Test all GFCI receptacles monthly

-- □ Push in the GFCI "TEST" button.
-The GFCI "RESET" button should pop out indicating the GFCI receptacle has been "tripped" and interrupted 120-volt power.

-□ Push in the GFCI "RESET" button to restore 120 yells review. - □ Push in the GFCI "RESET" button to restore 120-volt power.
+- Push in the GFCI "TEST" button.
+The GFCI "RESET" button should pop out indicating the GFCI receptacle has been "tripped" and interrupted 120-volt power. - □ Push in the GFCI "RESET" button to restore 120-volt power.